aaronraimist/WWDC-Student-Submission/README.md

 WWDC '14 Scholarship Submission
 =======================

 Hello everybody, this is my submission for the <a href="https://developer.apple.com/wwdc/students/">WWDC Student Scholarship</a> for 2014.
-This includes the Xcode Project and all code written for this application as well as the PSD's for the Graphic User Interface.
+This includes the Xcode Project and all code written for this application.
+If you are interested in obtaining the PSD's of the GUI, please <b>@mention</b> me on twitter, <a href="http://www.twitter.com/istx25">Here</a>.
 Please give credit to <b>Douglas Bumby</b> when using the content within this Repository.
 Thanks for your interest!

 <b>Copyright (c) 2014 Douglas Bumby</b>